roycek7/cyberbullying-detection/README.md

 To visualise the embeddings run ```src/visualisations/word_embeddings.py``` with the numerical option ``` 1 | 2 ``` as an argument.

-Create weights, test and training sequence of the embedding matrix with the program ```src/pre_process/tokenizer_cnn.py```.
+Create weights, test and training sequence of the embedding matrix with the program ```src/pre_process/tokenizer_cnn.py``` with the specified option.
 The output will be stored as pickle files.

 To run the deep learning model, run ```src/models/convolutional_neural_network.py```, specify the option for the weights to be trained on in the Embedding layer.
 The program saves the prediction, model as csv and h5 file respectively.